Best disposable cameras of 2022

 • Developing black-and-white film can be pricier than color

 Kodak Professional built its black-and-white single-use camera around the classic Tri-X 400 film.
-This film is a staple with photographers across many genres because of the high contrast look and fine grain structure.
+This film is a staple with photographers across many genres because of the look and fine grain structure.
 Tri-X also gives you the flexibility to push exposure limits by underexposing while shooting and then adding extra developing time to create a denser negative (a technique called “pushing”).

 The camera comes with a built-in flash with a range of 3 to 10 feet.
 It has a 30mm dual-element f/10 lens.
 The lens on this disposable is impressively sharp and clear, especially considering it is still plastic.